 There are a number of different Boosts: TV Select, Entertainment, Kids, Sky Cinema, Sky Sports, BoxNation, Asian TV and BT Sport.

 All Boosts come with one-month rolling contracts.
 Once added, you'll continue to receive the Boost until you cancel it.
 You can add TV Boosts using either your TV remote control or your online account.
 Channel availability will depend on where you live, how fast your broadband is where you live, and the quality of your TV aerial reception.

 The basic TalkTalk TV Box comes with the TV Select boost included.
-This includes Sky 1, Sky 2, Sky Arts, Sky Living, Real Lives, Sky Sports News HQ, FOX, National Geographic, Comedy Central, MTV, Gold, History and Crime Investigation.
+This includes Sky 1, Sky 2, Sky Arts, Sky Witness, Sky Living, Real Lives, Sky Sports News HQ, FOX, National Geographic, Comedy Central, MTV, Gold, History, Crime Investigation and a number of others.

 Sky One – Sky One is one of the channels included in the TV Select Boost.
 Much of Sky’s premium content is now shown on Sky Atlantic, which you can’t get on TalkTalk TV.
 But Sky One remains one of the UK’s most popular channels with a mix of entertainment, drama and comedy from the UK and the US.

 Syfy – Syfy Channel has long been creating its own sci-fi, fantasy and paranormal dramas, and they've been becoming bigger in budged and audacity over the years until the present day where it can be said that some of the compete with some of the most lavish series from Netflix of Amazon.
 There's a lot of great stuff to watch on Syfy from Happy to Van Helsing, Krypton, The Magicians and more.